dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 4 - Linear Control of Manipulators.md

 ### Laplace Transform
 - if the poles are real, the behavior is sluggish and non-oscillatory
-- if the poles are imaginary
+- if the poles are complex, the behavior is oscillatory
+- Real and Unequal Robot: b^2 > 4mk; overdamped
+- Complex Rob